monusurana/reinforcement-learning-navigation/Report.md

 ### Experience Replay

-Experience replay allows the RL agent to learn from past experience.
+Experience replay allows the RL agent to learn from past experiences.
 Each experience is stored in a replay buffer as the agent interacts with the environment.
-The replay buffer contains a collection of experience tuples with the state, action, reward, and next state ```(s, a, r, s')```.
-The agent then samples from this buffer as part of the learning step.
-Experiences are sampled randomly, so that the data is uncorrelated.
-This prevents action values from oscillating or diverging catastrophically, since a naive Q-learning algorithm could otherwise become biased by correlations between sequential experience tuples.
+The replay buffer contains experience tuples with the state, action, reward, and next state ```(s, a, r, s')```.
+The agent randomly samples from this buffer as part of the training.
+Random samplaing helps with the problem of correlated data.
+This prevents action values from oscillating, since a naive Q-learning algorithm could otherwise become biased by correlations between sequential experience tuples.

 Also, experience replay improves learning through repetition.
 By doing multiple passes over the data, our agent has multiple opportunities to learn from a single experience tuple.
 This is particularly useful for state-action pairs that occur infrequently within the environment.